Corporate Philanthropy: The Ultimate Guide to Giving

 Matching Gifts and Volunteer Grants

-Matching gifts are the most popular form of corporate philanthropy.
-Companies with matching gift programs donate the same amount of money (or double or triple this amount!) to the same nonprofits that their employees do.
+As the most popular form of corporate philanthropy, companies with matching gift programs donate the same amount of money (or double or triple this amount!) to the nonprofits that their employees do.

 Common parameters set on such programs are employee eligibility (e.g., only full-time employees), nonprofit eligibility (e.g., only educational institutions), match ratio (e.g., 1:1 or 2:1), maximum and minimum donations matched (e.g., gifts of $50-$2,000), and deadlines (e.g., one year after the donation).

-Volunteer grants are second only to matching gifts in popularity.
-These corporate philanthropy programs match employees’ volunteer hours with donations to those nonprofits.
+Volunteer grants (also known as Dollars for Doers programs) are second only to matching gifts in popularity.
+These giving programs match employees’ volunteer hours with donations to those nonprofits.

 Volunteer grant programs are usually structured with thresholds instead of an exact hour-to-donation ratio.
 That is, once employees have volunteered for a minimum predetermined number of hours (e.g., 20 hours), their employer will donate a set amount to that nonprofit (e.g., $500).

 Corporations provide grants to nonprofits for specific programs and projects.
-Usually, they have a limited amount of money they award.
-Nonprofits submit an application supplying their case for support and qualifications.
+Usually, these grants award restricted funds, which must be spent on a set project.
+To apply for a grant, nonprofits submit a grant proposal that explains their case for support and qualifications.
 Then, the corporation will award the funds to a single nonprofit or disperse them to multiple organizations.

-However, some corporations offer grants with unlimited funding.
-Unlike traditional grants, the Google Ad Grants and Microsoft Ads for Social Impact programs will award funds to every organization that meets the criteria and undergoes the application process.
+However, some corporations offer grant opportunities that have an unlimited number of recipients.
+For example, the Google Ad Grant and Microsoft Ads for Social Impact programs will award funds to every organization that meets the criteria and successfully completes the application process.

 Employee Grant Stipends